syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/worksheet.md

 You can dynamically rename an existing worksheet in the following way,

 * Right-click on the sheet tab, and then select `Rename` option from the context menu.

-## Print Sheet

-You can use the `print` method by importing from ej2-base package.
-Here, the `Select` event in the dropdown and the `dataBound` event are used to print the single/multiple sheets of data.
-To print the single/multiple sheets, use the dropdown button and select the `Print` (or) `Print All` option.
-In the following sample, you can be able to print the single/multiple sheets.

-{% if page.publishingplatform == "aspnet-core" %}

-{% tabs %}
-{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/spreadsheet/print/tagHelper %}
-{% endhighlight %}
-{% highlight c# tabtitle="PrintController.cs" %}
-{% include code-snippet/spreadsheet/print/printController.cs %}
-{% endhighlight %}
-{% endtabs %}

-{% elsif page.publishingplatform == "aspnet-mvc" %}

-{% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
-{% include code-snippet/spreadsheet/print/razor %}
-{% endhighlight %}
-{% highlight c# tabtitle="PrintController.cs" %}
-{% include code-snippet/spreadsheet/print/printController.cs %}
-{% endhighlight %}
-{% endtabs %}
-{% endif %}

 ## Headers